 The Kalita Wave is available in stainless steel, glass, and ceramic.
 Each type will heat and cool a little differently, so choose the type carefully.
-Stainless steel seems to be the most popular choice, then the glass in second and ceramic in third.
+Stainless steel seems to be the most popular choice, then glass in second, and ceramic in third.
 We recommend the stainless steel dripper if you’ve never used a pour-over method before.

 About Pour-Over Coffee